madsrhea/madsrhea/README.md

-‣ call me mads / winnie -- use any pronouns
+call me mads / winnie -- use any pronouns

 ‣ interested in making video games and tinkering with robotics .

-‣ currently in school for software development / working as a line cook .
+‣ currently in school for software development - looking for work